oieioi/masososo/README.md

 # masososo

-Return similar-looking characters for example "ソ", "ン" and "リ".
+Make typo with similar-looking characters such as "ｿ", "ﾝ", "ﾘ".

 ## Installation